Posted on Leave a comment

 Parents who pressure their kids to control their weight and fear weight gain are inadvertently promoting eating disorder behaviors.
 These behaviors, which include food restriction, binge eating, and purging, create significant health conditions.

-Parental pressure to diet increased the risk of “extreme weight control behaviors” (i.e. eating disorders) by 29% for girls and 12% for boys.
-It is far healthier for parents to allow their kids’ weight to develop without criticism than to intervene.
-Parental interventions in their kids’ weight often backfire and create worse health.
+Parental pressure to diet increases the risk of “extreme weight control behaviors” (i.e. eating disorders) by 29% for girls and 12% for boys.
+Parental talk about weight and dieting often backfires and worsens health.

 Overall, what parents do around weight and food matters more than what they say.
 Diet culture and eating disorders are strongly correlated with each other.
 Investigate your own relationship with food and weight.
 Explore Intuitive Eating and Health at Every Size® to gain more understanding of the concepts covered in this article.